 The Wytch Farm Landscape and Access Fund promotes non-car access in the eligible area.
-The panel has made a commitment to fund a new offroad cycle between Corfe Castle and Studland, and new pedestrian access from Norden (a train/bus point) to the visitor attractions of Corfe Castle.
-This project is still in landowner negotiations.
+The new offroad cycle between Corfe Castle and Studland and pedestrian access from Norden (a train/bus point) to the visitor attractions of Corfe Castle remain in development.

-A Sustainable Tourism Strategy is to be developed by Marsh 2022 (see above) and will help, with a particular focus on the Purbeck Heaths area.
+A Sustainable Tourism Strategy is to be developed by March 2022 (see above) and will help, with a particular focus on the Purbeck Heaths area.